Development of an orally administered novel sea lice vaccine targeting mucosal immunity

 Sea lice, Lepeophtheirus salmonis, are the major disease constraint to Atlantic salmon aquaculture sustainability.
 A wide range of treatment and management tools are employed for control, however, increasing parasite resistance to drug treatment is reducing the effectiveness of chemotherapeutic treatments.
 Development of a sea lice vaccine would represent a major advance in sea lice control, providing a practical, eco-friendly and widely applicable tool for use in the integrated sea lice control strategy.

 So far, mostly injection vaccines have been developed and tested and no commercial vaccine currently exists.
 This project seeks to develop a novel orally delivered efficacious sea lice vaccine, exploiting recent knowledge on salmonid mucosal immunity and sea louse biology, coupled with innovative tools for vaccine development and delivery.
-The lead industry partner, Biomar, has developed immunomodulatory feeds that improve fish resistance / responsiveness to sea lice, which will complement oral immunisation.
-Previous collaborations between the lead academic partner, University of Stirling’s Institute of Aquaculture (IoA), project partner Tethys Aquaculture, and subcontracted member, Moredun Research Institute (MRI) led to the discovery of a panel of sea louse vaccine candidates, that will be produced as recombinant protein vaccines in the present study.
+The lead industry partner, BioMar, has developed immunomodulatory feeds that improve fish resistance/responsiveness to sea lice, which will complement oral immunisation.
+Previous collaborations between the lead academic partner, University of Stirling’s Institute of Aquaculture (IoA), project partner Tethys Aquaculture, and subcontracted member, Moredun Research Institute (MRI), led to the discovery of a panel of sea louse vaccine candidates, which will be produced as recombinant protein vaccines in the present study.